binaryphile/binaryphile.github.io/_posts/2018-07-29-approach-bash-like-a-developer-part-5-success.md

 {% endhighlight %}

 That finds the true location of the `hello-world_shpec.bash` via `readlink`, then trims off the filename from the path.
 It then adds the relative path to our `hello-world` source file.

+Note that on Mac, you'll need to install GNU readlink via homebrew, then use `greadlink` instead of the `readlink` above.

 Shpec now outputs the following: